-The importance of efficiently managing materials throughout the manufacturing process and the need to protect wafers is demonstrated by the existence of related standards established by the Semiconductor Equipment and Materials International (SEMI) organization, a leading industry trade organization.
-SEMI has specifically included the need to eliminate these risks in SEMI's official standards publication.
+The importance of efficiently managing materials throughout the manufacturing process and the need to protect wafers is demonstrated by the existence of related standards established by the Semiconductor Equipment and Materials International (SEMI) organization, a leading industry trade

 The need for efficient and reliable materials management is particularly important as new materials are introduced and as 300mm semiconductor wafer manufacturing becomes a more prevalent manufacturing technology.
 These 300mm wafers are increasingly larger, more costly and more complex, and thus are more vulnerable to damage or contamination.
 In addition, new materials as well as increased wafer size and circuit shrinkage create new contamination and material compatability risks.
 These trends will present new and increasingly difficult shipping, transport, process and storage challenges.